 Application for a review of Centrelink decisions

-Where the decision relates to the payment of FTB by instalments, or to the raising of a debt, there is no time limit for applying for a first review by the AAT.
+Where the decision relates to the payment of FTB by instalments, or to the raising of a debt, there is no time limit for applying for an ART review.
 However, date of effect rules in the FA law may limit the amount of payments that an individual can receive when a decision is made in their favour.
-It is therefore important that applications for first review are lodged with the AAT at the individual's earliest convenience.
+It is therefore important that applications for review are lodged with the ART at the individual's earliest convenience.

-Where the decision relates to other types of FA, an application to the AAT for a first review must be made within 13 weeks of the individual being notified of a decision.
+Where the decision relates to other types of FA, an application to the ART for review must be made within 90 days of the individual being notified of a decision.

-Where an individual is prevented from making an application for an AAT first review within the allowable time due to special circumstances, the AAT may permit the individual to make an application after the 13-week period and within such further period as it considers appropriate.
+Where an individual is prevented from making an application for an ART review within the allowable time due to special circumstances, the ART may permit the individual to make an application after the 90-day period and within such further period as it considers appropriate.

-Applications can be made in written or oral form to an AAT office or other agencies approved by Centrelink.
+Applications can be made in written or oral form to an ART office or other agencies approved by Centrelink.

 Review & appeal process of child support matters